uswds/uswds-site/_components/page-templates/sign-in-create-account.md

   href: '#third-party-options'
 ---

-Users can have difficulty easily creating accounts or signing in to accounts within a website.
+Users can have difficulty creating accounts or signing in to a website.
 The best way to help them is to provide context about what they’re creating an account for and remove unnecessary distractions from the page so they can focus on the task at hand.

 ## Shared services

-Government websites requiring account creation can use login.gov, a FedRAMP-authorized, single sign-on shared service.
+Government websites requiring account creation can use [login.gov](https://login.gov), a FedRAMP-authorized, single sign-on shared service.
 Login.gov is simple and secure, and it includes our sign-in guidance “out of the box.”
-This benefits the public because they can sign in to any government website that uses [login.gov](https://login.gov) with the same username and password, giving them a more consistent experience across websites and digital services.
+This benefits the public because they can sign in to any government website that uses login.gov with the same username and password, giving them a more consistent experience across websites and digital services..

 **Your website is required to meet the following standards:**
 Link out for this guidance, since this might change